oikos-cash/staking-contracts/README.md

 ##### Staking Pool Deployment

-Once the initial setup done, copy the "StakingPoolFactoryProxy" address and set is as an envirenement variable to be able to run the next step and deploy the staking pool.
+Once the initial setup done, copy the "StakingPoolFactoryProxy" address and set is as an environment variable to be able to run the next step and deploy the staking pool.

 ```console
 $ export SHASTA_STAKINGPOOLFACTORY_PROXY="address"